piccolomo/plotext/docs/source/axis.rst

 Axes
 ====

 The *frame axes* are the four lines drawn at the edges of the plot canvas: the lower and upper x axes and the left and right y axes.
-They control the visible borders or frame of the plot itself, and can optionally carry ticks corresponding to the numerical ones placed by the :doc:`rulers`.
+They control the visible borders or frame of the plot itself, and can optionally carry ticks corresponding to the numerical ones placed by the :doc:`ruler`.

 Two methods manage their appearance: ``axis`` for a single axis side, and ``frame`` as a batch shortcut for all four at once.